popyoung/Kokoro-TTS-Local/README.md

 # Kokoro TTS Local

-A local implementation of the Kokoro Text-to-Speech model, featuring dynamic module loading and automatic dependency management.
+A local implementation of the Kokoro Text-to-Speech model, featuring dynamic module loading, automatic dependency management, and a web interface.

 ## Current Status